WEAVE Non-Standard Scheduling Requirements

 A Target-of-Opportunity (ToO) programme is one for which observations of a rare or transient event are required at short notice, and they can be justified by the unique scientific opportunity these observations represent.

-Starting in semester 2026A, the ING offers Target of Opportunity (ToO) observations using the LIFU mode.
-ToO proposals address unpredictable astronomical events that require immediate observation and whose timing does not align with the standard proposal preparation and OB submission cycle.
+Starting in semester 2026A, the ING offers Target of Opportunity (ToO) observations using the LIFU mode only.
+ToO proposals address unpredictable astronomical events that require immediate observation and whose timing does not align with the standard trimestral proposal preparation and OB submission cycle.
+Due to their disruptive nature, ToO observations will be capped at a maximum of 30% of the available Open Time for each national TAC every semester.

-ToO proposals will be evaluated in the same way as regular Open Time proposals but will only be scheduled if they are ranked in the highest category Band A. Due to their disruptive nature, ToO observations will be capped at a maximum of 30% of the available Open Time for each national TAC.
+Applications for ToOs should be submitted to the TACs in the same way as regular proposals for scheduled time.
+ToO proposals will be evaluated in the same way as regular Open Time proposals but will only be scheduled if they are ranked in the highest category Band A.

-The OBs will be prepared by ING following an activation trigger from the proposing team.
+Triggering teams of allocated programmes can submit their ToO requests using a phase-2 catalogue format, which ING will use to generate the observing blocks (OBs).
 The observing strategy at execution must match what was requested and approved in the proposal, and triggers must not exceed the allocated time.

 Time-critical and monitoring observations